ROTATOR CUFF TEARS

 These tears are the common cause of loss of motion and function, stiffness, shoulder pain and weakness.
 They are the most common injury of the shoulder yet are often difficult to fix surgically.

 The ineffectiveness of traditional surgery for repairing a tear and the long recovery rehab process has made many patients to seek alternative to rotator cuff surgery.
 According to a study presented at the annual meeting of American Academy of Orthopedic surgeons in 2012, failure rate for rotator cuff repair surgery was found to be 57 percent in 500 patients.
-The underlying issue in many rotator cuff tears is the lack of stem cells and not the tear itself.
-The surrounding muscles and tissues have been weakened due to poor blood supply and therefore less stem cells are carried to the area than what is needed to rebuild and heal the tendons.
+The underlying issue in many rotator cuff tears is the lack of regenerative cells and not the tear itself.
+The surrounding muscles and tissues have been weakened due to poor blood supply and therefore less regenerative cells are carried to the area than what is needed to rebuild and heal the tendons.
 The problem can not be solved by sewing together bad tissue.

 Surgical operation involves cutting into tendons then stitching them back together, after which the tendons are immobilized for long periods of time.
 This only makes the muscles and tendons weaker.

-Pinnacle Integrated Health treatment for rotator cuff tears involve both Pinnacle Integrated Health’s complex form of platelet rich plasma (PRP) therapy and stem cell therapy, which has been fortified and enhanced with cytokines and additional natural growth factors.
-Stem cells are extracted from the patient’s fat (adipose) and bone marrow; PRP and cytokines are extracted from the patient’s blood.
+Pinnacle Integrated Health treatment for rotator cuff tears involve both Pinnacle Integrated Health’s complex form of platelet rich plasma (PRP) therapy and regenerative cell therapy, which has been fortified and enhanced with cytokines and additional natural growth factors.
+Regenerative cells are extracted from the patient’s fat and bone marrow; PRP and cytokines are extracted from the patient’s blood.
 After extraction, the cells are purified and filtered in a special device and the resulting highly concentrated solution is injected directly into the rotator cuff, where they aid the body’s natural healing process in repairing the tear.

 - Conventional treatments such as cortisone shots, medication and physical therapy, particularly if the pain and decreased range of motion persists despite these treatments.